peffis/ionbeam/README.md

 whatever way you like and return a new context (or return an error tuple - {error, "some reason"} - if you do not think the body is correct).
-As an example, say that the body returned is a json document and you which you know should have a field "members" which is a list and you want to check if "stefan" is a member of that list.
+As an example, say that the body returned is a json document that you should test to have a field "members" (as a list) and you want to check if "stefan" is a member of that list.
 The resulting body validation fun, if we use jiffy for json parsing, could then look something like like: